ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 	...
 ```
 - The `-cp` option specifies the list of Java libraries required to generate bindings.
-- The `-o` option specifies the output directory to which the generated bindings are stored.
-In this case, we instruct the tool to store bindings inside the `yamlparser` module.
+- The `-o` option specifies the output directory in which the generated bindings are stored.
+In this case, the tool is instructed to store bindings inside the `yamlparser` module.
 - The argument list specifies the Java class names.

 The `bindgen` tool generate bindings for: